 In September of 2019, National agreed to join the restructuring support agreement, as amended ("RSA"), with the Puerto Rico Electric Power Authority ("PREPA"), other monoline insurers, a group of uninsured PREPA bondholders, Puerto Rico, and the Financial Oversight and Management Board for Puerto Rico (the "Oversight Board").
 The Rule 9019 hearing to approve the RSA has been delayed several times, and most recently was adjourned due to the outbreak of the novel coronavirus COVID-19 ("COVID-19") until further notice.
-The Oversight Board and the Commonwealth have been ordered to submit a status report to the Title III court on May 15, 2020.
+The Oversight Board and the Commonwealth submitted a status report to the Title III court on July 31, 2020, requesting additional time to negotiate with creditors and seeking to file a further update with the Court on September 25, 2020.
 The debt restructuring contemplated by the RSA will not be effective until (i) confirmation of a plan of adjustment under the Puerto Rico Oversight, Management and Economic Stability Act ("PROMESA"), (ii) negotiation and consummation of definitive documentation and legal opinions, (iii) enactment and implementation of supportive Puerto Rico legislation and (iv) receipt of Puerto Rico regulatory approval, each of which outcome is uncertain and subject to varying degrees of risk.